michaelhyunk/acmeair-api/README.md

 ## Known Limitations / TODOs

-- Global exception formatting (`ErrorResponse`) structure needs improvement
+- Global exception is in place `RestExceptionHandler.java`, however response needs to be defined further
-- Validation errors are not returned in a consistent, client-consumable format
+- Basic validation is limited to `@NotNull` on DTOs.
+Field-level validation (e.g., `@Email`, `@Size`) and enum/value constraints are not yet implemented
-- Basic validation is in place using `@NotNull` in `BookingRequestDto`, but input validation could be expanded to include enum validation, format checks, and stricter constraints via `@Size`, `@Pattern`, etc
+- Request DTOs do not validate unknown fields; extra properties in incoming JSON are silently ignored by default
 - No rate limiting or API throttling in place.
-No contraints around requests
+No constraints around requests
 - API versioning is not implemented
 - Pagination is not implemented for listing endpoints
 - While `ConcurrentHashMap` is used for thread-safe access, no locking or concurrency control is applied.
 So overbooking may occur in high-concurrency situation
 - Dockerfile and/or Azure App Service YAML file for deployment is not included.
-However The project is CLI testable and CI/CD-ready.
+However, the project is CLI testable and CI/CD-ready.
 Easily integrated into GitHub Actions or Azure Pipelines
 - Integration tests with real database
 - Retry/backoff strategies (e.g. jitter/delay) are not yet implemented
 - Introduce `TestData.java` as a centralized test fixture to streamline setup and remove duplicated data creation in unit tests